gardaa/ID2223-ScalableML/Lab2/README.md

 # Task 1: Fine tuning Whisper model for the Norwegian language
 This is the dataset that has been used to make this project: [dataset](https://huggingface.co/datasets/google/fleurs).
 You can not see a preview of the dataset, so you have to load the norwegian dataset to see it.

 ## Files and description
+The batch_inference.py (hosting) file is in its own file, while the pipelines for feature engineering and training is in a Whisper_Norwegian_1.ipynb file.

 <!-- The project consists of 3 different files:
 - Danish-feature-pipeline.ipynb: This file prepares the environment, links the notebook to the Hugging Face Hub, loads the dataset abd prepares the feature extractor, tokenizer and data.